Christmas Traditions Around the World

 Holy Land: A Pilgrimage to Bethlehem

 Imagine standing in Bethlehem on Christmas Eve, surrounded by the history and spirituality of the place where the story of Christmas began.
 In the Holy Land, Israel, pilgrims from all over the world gather to celebrate Midnight Mass at the Church of the Nativity in Bethlehem, the birthplace of Christ.
 The atmosphere is electric yet deeply reverent, as people who have gathered from far and wide sing carols and light candles.
-It is a truly humbling, momorable reminder and experience of the true meaning of Christmas and the joy it brings to all who celebrate.
+It is a truly humbling, memorable reminder and experience of the true meaning of Christmas and the joy it brings to all who celebrate.

 Italy: La Befana, the Christmas Witch